PricelessToolkit/SOILSENS-V5W/README.md

 ## Troubleshooting

-- If the sensor fails to enter configuration mode, ensure you are following the correct sequence: hold the calibration button, briefly press the trigger button, and continue holding the calibration button for more than 3 seconds.
+ - Ensure you are following the correct sequence: hold the calibration button, briefly press the trigger button, and continue holding the calibration button.
+ -  More than 3 seconds configuration mode.
+ -  Less than 3 seconds Calibration mode.
-- For connectivity issues in WiFi mode, verify the WiFi SSID, password, and MQTT server details.
+- For connectivity issues in WiFi mode, verify the WiFi SSID, password, MAC, Channel, and MQTT server details.

-## Additional Information

-For more details, consult the full documentation or contact technical support.

-Enjoy your SOILSENS-V5W sensor and the precise environmental data it provides!